 As seen in image #12, the ridge top to the left of the left drainage leads all the way to the summit (which is still another 600m above from where that photo was taken).
 While there's still a fair distance to go, the travel is easy.
 As the grassy slopes give way to scree and rubble again, there is a network of zig-zagging trails that will lead you up the mountain to where they converge below the false summit.

-While there had been few clouds on my sunny approach, and visible clouds, far away, along the divide when views opened to the south, I was quite disappointed to finally see westward only to behold an impenetrable ceiling of cloud at 13,000 feet.
+While there had been few clouds on my sunny approach, and visible clouds far away, along the continental divide when I could see to the south, I was quite disappointed to finally see westward only to behold an impenetrable ceiling of cloud at 4,000m.
 The consensus forecast of clear night skies for Banff and Kananaskis was proving to be wildly inaccurate.
 While I'm reticent to besmirch a certain profession, my understanding is that there's plenty of precedence for this kind of charlatanism in meteorology.

 Sticking near the crest, I quickly traversed the false summit to reach the beginning of the descent towards the summit col. This particular section looked a tad intense for an easy scramble during my research for the trip, but even with snow present, it proved to be easier than expected.
 The descent from the false summit to the col can barely be called a downclimb, with only one step requiring hand placements.
 The col itself, while significantly exposed to either side, is a good 4-5m wide and can be traversed safely.
 Upon reaching the other side the col, I climbed up a frozen scree gully which steepens near the top and, from there, scrambled up the last few rock steps before gaining the ridge crest and making the short walk to the nearby summit cairn.
 It was 7:30 pm and the show was about to start.